 What this is not, is the classic plum torte from Marian Burros, and it’s not trying to be.
 If you’ve never made that torte, please go do so immediately.
 There’s something about the sunken plums and the cinnamon-spiced batter that is pure heaven.

 The batter is a little richer and sturdier, allowing the plums to remain on top of the cake instead of sinking.
 I wanted to show them off because their color is so beautiful once baked!
 The original version of this recipe had a streusel topping, but I removed it because I don’t want to cover up these stone fruit rubies.

 First, we make a simple buttermilk-based almond cake batter.
 You’ll need a hand or stand mixer to get the appropriate amount of air whipped into it.
 I tend to prefer hand-whisk-able batters over mixer ones, but sometimes, you gotta do what you gotta do for the appropriate cake reward.

 NOTE: if you don’t have buttermilk, you can either make it by adding 1/2 Tablespoon of vinegar to 1/2 cup regular milk or non-dairy milk and let sit for 5 minutes.
 Or, you can substitute an equal volume of Greek yogurt thinned with a little milk.

 Then, spread that batter in a greased springform pan.
 You want a springform pan because it has high sides (best for those lovely browned edges you see above) and because it’s easy to remove the cake and cut it once it’s baked.
 You could probably also use a deep dish 9″ cake pan if you have one.
-You do you.

 Yes, I said jammy puddles.

-- 1 1/3 cup all-purpose flour
+- 1 and 1/2 cups (188g) all-purpose flour

 - 1 teaspoon baking powder